Willgunter/Discord-Clone/README.md

     - Still need to figure out how to display it on the frontend tho

+    - Started work on organization of frontend.
+Current task is trying to figure out how to put the send message button right beside the input message form

 ## Resources
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)
 - [GitHub repo of above video](https://github.com/CodAffection/MEAN-Stack-CRUD-Operations)